 LoadView will prompt you to specify some necessary details for your load test, such as login credentials and maximum load time.
 There are copious tooltips to walk you through each option.

 Finally, you’ll specify the geographic zones you want your virtual traffic to come from.
-Depending on where your users live, you may wish to select servers in a variety of countries or only in your immediate region.
+Depending on where your users live, you can select servers in a variety of countries or only in your immediate region.

 As you specify the geographic regions, LoadView will calculate and update the cost of running the load test.
 The total price is affected by the total number of virtual users as well as the number of servers.